Baby Boomers and elders are the fastest growing segment of the population in the USA.

 - Physical Change & Aging — Sue V. Saxon, Mary Jean Etten, and Elisabeth A. Perkins

 - You must complete Aging with Grace prior to the first weekend training.

 - One 4-6 page research paper.
 Please think about what you would like to know more about regarding the elderly prior to the training.
 What are their common injuries, what are the mental health issues, where do most people over the age of 70 reside?
 These are just suggestions.
-The paper will need to be completed prior to the last day of the training.
+The paper will need to be completed to receive the certificate of training.
+It can be completed prior to, by the last day or anytime within 3 months of the last day.
 If you have any questions or need help, Martha Catz will be happy to assist.

 - One hour volunteer work at an assisted living facility (or some facility that works specifically with seniors) prior to attending the teacher training.
 Does not have to be yoga related, just volunteer.

 Full attendance is required the entire module.
 No exceptions.

 Martha Catz, M. S., E-RYT500 began teaching yoga to Seniors 2007 and received her senior yoga training from Carol Krucoff and Kimberly Carson at the Duke Integrative Medicine Therapeutic Yoga for Seniors training in 2009.
 Martha has been teaching Hatha yoga for nearly 20 years and training students to be teachers for 8 years.
 She has a graduate degree in Health Psychology and over 800 hours of yoga therapy training.
 Her school is located in rural North Carolina, outside of Raleigh, where she believes yoga, as a tool or method for positive mental and physical health change, is most needed.
 Martha is now the Regional Director of North Carolina for the Connected Warriors program, a not-for profit organization bringing trauma sensitive yoga to Active Duty, Veterans and their family members.